George Rose (rugby league): Playing career

-Boxing Promoter
+Post playing- Boxing promoter

-George Rose Is currently a promoter and CEO of No Limit Boxing as Australian top boxing promotion with fighters like Tszyu Brothers (Tim Tszyu and Nikita Tszyu), Paul Gallen, Sam Goodman, Liam Wilson and top Australian Boxing prospects like Olympians Harry Garside and Paulo Aokuso.
+After retiring from the NRL in 2015 Rose Is currently a promoter and CEO of No Limit Boxing as Australian top boxing promotion with fighters like Tszyu Brothers (Tim Tszyu and Nikita Tszyu), Paul Gallen, Sam Goodman, Liam Wilson and top Australian Boxing prospects like Olympians Harry Garside and Paulo Aokuso.

 Personal life

 Rose studied commerce at the University of Sydney.
 He currently works in media with National Indigenous Television and hosts the rugby league show "Over the Black Dot".

+Rose drew comparisons during his playing career to the immortal Arthur Beetson.
+Both mentioned in the context of Aboriginal rights and rugby league, particularly in relation to Indigenous round events and the importance of representation.

+Rose said on meeting Beetson, "The first time I met Artie, he knew my name and I was in shock.
+He took me car shopping one day and while I looked at cars he ate pies in the cafe at 8am.
+What a great bloke."